0330 822 0505

 Bear in mind that some of these lenders might only consider your application for a mortgage on this property type if you’re applying through a mortgage broker.

-Moreover, some mortgage providers might even reject you outright because they view you as too high risk and they don’t like the added complications that come with your property.
+Moreover, some mortgage providers might even reject you outright because they view you as too high risk and don’t like the added complications associated with your property.

 However, with more and more properties now considered non-standard construction, there are plenty of lenders who’ll happily give you a mortgage.